 • Follow up regularly.

-Social media marketing can be used in a variety of ways, and it is an excellent tool for reaching a wide array of potential donors.
+Social media marketing is an excellent tool for reaching a wide array of potential donors.
 However, implementing a nonprofit digital campaign may be challenging due to the massive amount of posts on social media platforms.

-Be sure to consider each social media platform as an individual entity and optimize your content strategy for the specific platforms you choose.
-For instance, Instagram is best used for images, Twitter for quick updates, and Facebook for long-form content.
+Consider each social media platform as an individual entity and optimize your content strategy for the specific platforms you choose.
+For instance, Instagram is best used for images, TikTok for short videos, and Facebook for long-form content.

-Additionally, make sure your nonprofit’s social media presence acts to supplement your larger outreach strategy.
+Additionally, make sure your nonprofit’s social media supplements your larger outreach strategy.
 This can be done with a comprehensive social media content plan.
-As your campaign takes off, track your key performance indicators (KPIs) over time to provide content where your donors are scrolling.
+As your campaign takes off, track key performance indicators (KPIs) over time to provide content where your donors are scrolling.
 Then, when users begin to interact, listen and respond as much as possible.

 2. Craft the right message.